Your Financial Aid Award

 The student budget models used for the determination of financial aid eligibility are based on the “modest but adequate” concept and include both fixed and variable expenses.
 No provision is made for expenses that are not directly related to your college attendance.
 These are the three budget models:

-You will be notified via your TU email account that your award letter is available to be reviewed on the TU portal.
+You will receive an award notice by email to your official TU email address that your award letter is available to be reviewed on your TU portal.